 During these repeated trips to Marshfield, I stayed in her room with her; however, my husband (Emma’s daddy) and my mom (Emma’s grandma) stayed across the street at the RMH.
 What a blessing it was for all of us.

-As was predicted and hoped for, after a few years Emma’s body “grew out of” the illness and life went on as Emma lived a very normal and healthy childhood.
-In fact, the blessing is that because she was a baby/toddler at the time, Emma doesn’t even remember at all how very sick she was all those times.
+As was predicted and hoped for, after a few years Emma’s body “grew out of” the illness, and life went on as Emma lived a very normal and healthy childhood.
+The blessing is that because she was a baby/toddler at the time, Emma doesn’t even remember at all how very sick she was all those times.

 This year, Emma will turn 20 years old and is in college.
 Attached are two photos.
 The first is a photo that was taken of Emma and me after Emma had just woken up from a bone marrow aspiration procedure.
 (Sorry the quality isn’t the best as it was taken a long time ago).
 The second is the beautiful young woman that Emma is today.